ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 ### `mbed_app.json` Specification

-`mbed_app.json` may be present at the root of your application or specified as the argument of the `--app-config` parameter to `mbed compile` and `mbed e}xort`.
+`mbed_app.json` may be present at the root of your application or specified as the argument of the `--app-config` parameter to `mbed compile` and `mbed export`.
 The configuration system interprets only one `mbed_app.json` during `mbed compile` or `mbed export`, unlike library configuration.
 Like `mbed_lib.json`, `mbed_app.json` is a JSON formatted document that contains a root JSON Object.
 The keys within this object are sections.
 The allowed sections and their meanings are below:

 | Section | Required | Meaning |
 | ------- | -------- | ------- |